RaijuMounun/RaijuMounun/README.md

 <h1 align="center">Hi 👋, I'm Eren</h1>
 <h3 align="center">A passionate game developer from Turkey</h3>
+<a align="center">I am a Computer Programming student at Ege University.
+In this process, I have been dealing with game development and game design for about a year.
+I dealt with languages and frameworks such as Html, Css, Flutter, Php with my school lessons and my own work.
+I am proficient in C# and Unity.<a>

 - 🔭 I’m currently working on [Come hunt me!](Link will be available soon.)